 \subsection{Reconstructing the velocity field}

-Figure~\ref{fig:pix_vel} illustrates the comparison between the true and reconstructed dark-matter velocity fields in a slice of dimensions $1564 \times 1564 \times 3.05 \, h^{-1} \, \mathrm{Mpc}$.
+Figure~\ref{fig:pix_vel} illustrates a comparison between the true and reconstructed dark matter velocity fields in a slice of dimensions $1564 \times 1564 \times 3.05 \, h^{-1} \, \mathrm{Mpc}$.
 The left panel shows the true velocity field, $\vec{v}_\mathrm{true}$, directly extracted from the original simulation, while the middle panel presents the UNet-reconstructed field, $\vec{v}_\mathrm{rec}$.
 The right panel shows the residuals, $\vec{v}_\mathrm{rec} - \vec{v}_\mathrm{true}$.
 In all panels, the arrows represent the velocity vectors, with their lengths proportional to the vector magnitudes.
 The underlying density field is also presented.
 The reconstructed field $\vec{v}_\mathrm{rec}$ closely matches $\vec{v}_\mathrm{true}$, successfully capturing both large-scale coherent flows and small-scale turbulent features.
-This demonstrates the UNet's capability to recover the true velocity structure across a wide range of scales.
-However, the residual map on the right panel highlights discrepancies mainly near the survey boundaries.
+This demonstrates UNet's capability to recover the true velocity structure across a wide range of scales.
+However, the residual map of the right panel highlights discrepancies mainly near the survey boundaries.
 These deviations are likely caused by boundary effects, as the reconstruction model struggles to fully account for the lack of surrounding information at the edges of the domain.
-Despite these boundary-related residuals, the overall performance of the reconstruction remains robust, with the primary flow patterns and magnitudes well-reproduced.
+Despite these boundary-related residuals, the overall performance of the reconstruction remains robust, with the primary flow patterns and magnitudes being well reproduced.